ablesable/LearningNextJS/README.md

 ## Rendering
 - Layout page is doing... layout for every page in the project.
 - {children} is a reactNode object pass to layout to render the page.
 Page content is exported as children object.
+- Soft navigation is a condition when router fetches the data that has been changed from cache rather than than the server.
+It helps to render page quicker.
+Link mechanism can do that, in oposite to anchor tag (re-rendering, re-fetching and reloading of everything).
+Just like going to the sidebar and typing everything.